 Many veterans come home with mental health and service-related trauma.
 Up to 19 percent of Iraq and/or Afghanistan war veterans experience a mental health problem, and among veterans who are homeless, up to 45 percent suffer from mental illness and emotional stress.
 Substance use is another serious problem among veterans who are homeless.
 Studies show that up to 70 percent of homeless veterans suffer from substance use problems, with considerable overlap between mental illness and substance use disorders.

-A 2014 Washington State study counted 219 veteran suicides.
-The suicide rate is highest among 18-34 year olds, and in all age groups, the veteran suicide rate is higher than the suicide rate among all people in Washington in that age range.
+A 2014 Washington State study reported 219 veteran suicides.
+The suicide rate is highest among 18-34 year olds; and in all age groups, the veteran suicide rate is higher than the suicide rate among all people in Washington in that age range.
 National trends are similar.
 The rate of suicides is greatest among younger veterans ages 18-29, but the actual number of suicides completed is greatest for veterans ages 50-69.
 Nationally, the risk for veteran suicide has increased every year since 2001.

 Aging